AndreSchakkal/ada-actor-website/README.md

 </p>

-In the meantime we see also some decrease, this likely due to the fact that in the most recent years (until 2012), the data is not very much up to date.
+In the meantime we see also some decrease, which is likely attributable to the data not being as up-to-date.

-After checking the Actor Recognition through the years, let us move on to the more exciting part: Evaluating the overall recognition of actors.
-We present here a list of Actors ranked by most recognized to less recognized.
-You can try to find your favorite actor and see how is he ranked.
-Also, as a small game, considering all the actors you know, try to find the less known of them in this list!
+Having explored the evolution of Actor Recognition over the years, let's now dive into the more thrilling aspect: evaluating the overall recognition of actors.
+The following list presents actors ranked from the most recognized to the least recognized.
+Take a moment to find your favorite actor and discover their rank.
+As a small game, consider all the actors you know and try to identify the less known ones in this list!

 {% include Actor_table.html %}

-We hope that you found your favorite actors among this list 😀.
+We hope you've spotted your favorite actors among this list 😀.

-The above table provides a glimpse into the top well-recognized actors, showcasing their General Recognition Coefficients.
-Notably, in the first rankings the list features both contemporary figures like Robert De Niro and iconic actors from earlier periods, such as John Wayne and Sean Connery.
-Also, sadly but intuitivly, we see that the number of female actors is very minorr.
-Showcasing the still existing dominace of well-known male actors.
-This ranking highlights the timeless influence of actors, encompassing both modern-day stars and those from cinematic history.
+This table offers a snapshot of the most recognized actors, ordered by their General Recognition Coefficients.
+Notably, the rankings feature a mix of contemporary figures like Robert De Niro and iconic actors from earlier periods, such as John Wayne and Sean Connery.
+Unfortunately, but not surprisingly, the representation of female actors in the rankings is minimal, underscoring the enduring dominance of well-known male actors.
+This ranking serves as a testament to the timeless influence of actors, encompassing both modern-day stars and those from cinematic history.

-Moving on, having this list of actors, we can try to visualize the distribution of only the top 10% Well-recognized of these actors.
-Are the modern-day actors more present among these 10%?
+Next, armed with this list of actors, let's visualize the distribution of only the top 10% most well-recognized actors.
+Are modern-day actors more prevalent among this elite 10%?

 {% include well_recognized_actors_plot.html %}

-Indeed as we can imagine, we see that among these 10% of actors, their majority is present in modern-days.
-Once again, we see this final decrease we saw before, likely due to the fact that in the most recent years (until 2012), the data is not very much up to date.
-Moreover, we can also see this sudden increase in number of actors post-1970, which is likely to be due to the reasons we explained before.
+As anticipated, we observe that the majority of actors in this top 10% are from modern times.
+Once again, we note the final decrease, likely due to the data not being very up-to-date in the most recent years until 2012.
+Additionally, the sudden increase in the number of actors post-1970 aligns with the previously explained reasons.

 # Actor Recognition Longevity

-Now that we had a timely approach to Actors' Recognition, let's now see how this Recognition lasts over time.
-The idea is to examine the span of the actors' Recognition through time.
-In other words, we are trying to find the year in which the actor started to be well-recognized and the year this recognition "ended".
-The criteria for determining these periods involve selecting the range of years in which the Actor Yearly Recognition Coefficient surpasses a defined threshold.
-This threshold is set at 50% of the actor's highest recognition coefficient score, providing a concise measure of the actor's sustained impact over time.
-We can see below the plot showing the average span of recognition through the years.
+Shifting to a more longitudinal perspective on Actors' Recognition, let's examine how this recognition lasts over time.
+The goal is to explore the span of actors' recognition through different periods.
+Specifically, we aim to identify the years when an actor began to be well-recognized and when this recognition "ended".
+This involves selecting the range of years where the Actor Yearly Recognition Coefficient exceeds a designated threshold.
+This threshold is set at 50% of the actor's highest recognition coefficient, providing a concise measure of the actor's sustained recognition over time.
+The plot below illustrates the average span of recognition through the years.

 {% include average_span_recognition_plot.html %}

 We observe that actors starting to be well-recognized after 1970 have decreasingly small spans of recognition.
-This is due to the fact the data we have ends in 2012, this means that these actors are probably still acting after 2012 but we don't have the corresponding data.
-Therefore the Last Year of recognition of these actors is considered to be around 2012 as we can see in the following histogram
+This is attributed to the data ending in 2012, implying that these actors likely continued their careers post-2012, but corresponding data is unavailable.
+Hence, the Last Year of Recognition for these actors is considered around 2012, as depicted in the following histogram.

 {% include last_year_recognition_histogram.html %}

-In order to evaluate the correlation between the average recognition span and first year of recognition, we use only the data before 1970, since the decrease of recognition span after 1970 is not reflective of the reality.
+To evaluate the correlation between the average recognition span and the first year of recognition, we use only the data before 1970, as the decrease in recognition span after 1970 is not reflective of the reality.
 Therefore, we fit a linear regression on spans starting before 1970.

 {% include fitted_average_span_recognition_plot.html %}

-Based on the above graph and the Pearson test we do (which gives us a $$p-value= 0.0008<0.05$$ ), we observe a trend of increase in the average span of recognition for actors (before 1970).
-This result suggests that with time actors tend to have longer periods of recognition.
-This could be attributed to several factors like increase in quality of health and more late retirements.
+Based on the above graph and a Pearson test (yielding a p-value $$<0.05$$), we observe a trend of an increase in the average span of recognition for actors before 1970.
+This result suggests that, over time, actors tend to enjoy longer periods of recognition.
+This could be attributed to various factors such as improvements in health and later retirements.

 ## Recognition coefficient of specific actors
 As an interesting step, we can also inspect the evolution of the recognition coefficient of different actors:

 {% include specific_actors.html %}

-From the graphs above, we can see how the Recognition of different actors varies with time:
+From the graphs above, let's inspect the evolution of the recognition coefficient for different actors:

-- Michael Caine: We can see that Michael Caine has a very long span of recognition, starting to be well-recognized around 1960 until after 2012.
-It is also interesting to notice that for the period 1990-2000, he acted in less-succesful movies, but then he had his recognition increase again.
+- Michael Caine: The recognition coefficient for Michael Caine exhibits a remarkable longevity, starting to be well-recognized around 1960 and continuing beyond 2012.
+Notably, there is a dip in recognition during the 1990-2000 period, possibly linked to his involvement in less successful movies during that time.
+However, his recognition rebounds in subsequent years.
-- John Wayne: The second plot with John Wayne is also very interesting since it allows to visualize the Recognition of an actor that stopped to be well-recognized.
-We can see how his recognition coefficient decreases with time abruptly after 1979, which is in fact the date of his death
+- John Wayne: The second plot featuring John Wayne provides a unique perspective as it visualizes the recognition of an actor who ceased to be well-recognized.
+We witness a sharp decline in his recognition coefficient after 1979, aligning with the year of his death.

-Now, your turn!
-You can see the plot of the evolution of the recognition of your favorite actor.
-Try
+Now, it's your turn!
+Explore the plot showcasing the evolution of the recognition of your favorite actor.
+Try the following interesting example:

 **INTERESTING EXAMPLES**